agarhouse/LampFire/README.md

    ```
 5. Open a Pull Request

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-* Inspired by the LAMP stack community
-* Built for developers, by developers
-* Special thanks to all contributors

 ## ⚠️ Disclaimer

 This script is provided as-is, without warranties.
 Always review scripts before running them with root privileges and ensure you have proper backups.